 24 page booklet with some of the hagiographical character of the 1955 book.

 - N K Metner: Vospominaniya, Staty, Materialy (N K Medtner, Reminiscences, Papers, Materials) ed.
 Z A Apetyan, Soviet Composer, Moscow (1981)

 A Russian parallel of Holt's 1955 book, with some chapters copied and other material added, including an expanded chapter by Anna Medtner.
-Currently available online.
+Formerly available online from a Russian site.

 - N K Metner: Pis'ma (Letters) ed.
 Z A Apetyan, Soviet Composer, Moscow (1973)

 Includes Rachmaninoff's letters to Medtner, and Emil's letter to Pavel Ettingher.